enkidevs/curriculum/sql/dql/write/update-clause.md

 ---
 ## Content

-The `UPDATE` clause enables user to modify existing rows in the database.
+The `UPDATE` clause enables users to modify existing rows in the database.
 It is often used with the `WHERE` clause to conditionally update data.

 Consider the `egg_group` table: